datakind/caseworker-scheduler/application/Installation.md

 ```

 To make sure everything's working, run the following command from the terminal or
-paste the URL into a brower:
+paste the URL into a browser:

 ```
 curl http://localhost:5000/cbc_datakind/api/v1.0/test